Indian cotton pickers suffer in The World According To Monsanto.

 Marie-Monique Robin's The World According To Monsanto could literally turn your stomach.

-A prizewinning French journalist and filmmaker, Robin approaches the GMO (genetically modified organism) giant from a modest perspective.
-She repeatedly Google searches the company, revealing the sinister corp’s historical connection to Agent Orange, PCBs and bovine growth hormone.
-And then she unearths the sinister way in which Monsanto, its Frankenfoods and herbicides have come to monopolize the production of the world’s food.
+A prizewinning French journalist and filmmaker, Robin approaches the GMO (genetically modified organism) giant from a deceptively modest perspective.
+She repeatedly Google-searches the company, revealing the sinister corp's historical connection to Agent Orange, PCBs and bovine growth hormone.
+And then she unearths the sinister way Monsanto, its Frankenfoods and herbicides have come to monopolize the production of the world's food.

 Throughout, Monsanto reps refuse to comment.

-If there’s a downside to the doc (besides the occasional distracting dub into English), it’s the film’s despairing tone.
+If the doc has a weakness (besides the occasional distracting dub into English), it's the film's despairing tone.
 What can we do?
-And more importantly: what in the world can we eat?
+And more immediately: what in the world can we eat?